MarkhamShofner/MarkhamShofner.github.io/_posts/2016-01-04-Approaching-Complex-Problems.md

  - math!
 ---

 What follows is a mental framework you can use to solve seemingly complex problems.
 In this case, we will work through solving a mathematics question by using JavaScript as a tool, but more importantly, our ability to parse out simple questions within a larger more complex unifying question.
 Ok.
 So last time we covered the basics of a Project Euler problem.
 Let's use this post to explore good practices for working through a more advanced problem.
 In this case, problem #6 from that same site.

 Project Euler - problem 6
-The question itself
 ***
 The sum of the squares of the first ten natural numbers is, 12 + 22 + ... + 102 = 385